 Still concerned about gluten?
 BBC Good Food is here to help:

 Find out more about coeliac disease at Coeliac UK.

-This article was last reviewed on 24th July 2017 by nutritional therapist Kerry Torrens.
+This article was last reviewed on 24 July 2019 by Kerry Torrens.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.